Lockheed YF-22: Design evolution

-Formally designated as the YF-22A, the first aircraft (PAV-1, serial number 87-0700, N22YF), with the GE YF120 engine, was rolled out on 29 August 1990 and first flew on 29 September 1990, taking off from Palmdale piloted by David L. Ferguson.
-The second YF-22A (PAV-2, s/n 87-0701, N22YX) with the P&W YF119 made its maiden flight on 30 October at the hands of chief test pilot Thomas A. Morgenfeld.
-The aircraft was given the unofficial name "Lightning II" after Lockheed's World War II-era fighter, the P-38 Lightning, which persisted until the mid-1990s when the USAF officially named the production F-22 "Raptor".
-The F-35 later received the "Lightning II" name in 2006.
+Formally designated as the YF-22A, the first prototype aircraft was rolled out on 29 August 1990 at Palmdale.
+The aircraft was given the unofficial name "Lightning II" after Lockheed's World War II-era fighter, the P-38 Lightning, which persisted until the mid-1990s when the U.S. Air Force officially named the production F-22 "Raptor".
+The Lockheed Martin F-35 later received the "Lightning II" name from the Air Force in 2006.

 Naval variant

 Because the NATF, which was to replace the F-14 Tomcat for the U.S. Navy, required a lower landing speed than the ATF for aircraft carrier recovery while still attaining Mach 2-class speeds, the Lockheed team's NATF design group went through several configurations to arrive at a suitable design that would achieve acceptable characteristics for carrier operations.
 Boeing had advocated for a fixed-wing design while General Dynamics favored variable-sweep wings.
 After an internal competition and extensive wind tunnel testing, the team chose to incorporate variable-sweep wings in August 1989.
-The design retained the thrust vectoring nozzles and four tails.
+The design retained the thrust vectoring nozzles and four tail surfaces.
 The resulting aircraft would have been heavier, more complex, and more expensive than the Air Force ATF counterpart.
 The Lockheed team would submit its NATF design along with its F-22 full-scale development proposal in December 1990, although the Navy would withdraw from the program shortly afterwards due to cost.